-O. Leonard Darling, of Baring America, predicted that most companies will be reducing their debt.
+O. Leonard Darling, of Baring America, predicts that most companies will be reducing their debt.
 Lower leverage is necessary because the costs of financial distress now exceed the benefit of debt's tax shield for many firms.
 Reducing leverage will tend to create conflicts among management, shareholders, and creditors, and each firm's strategy for reducing leverage will depend on whether the firm is privately or publicly held.
 Publicly held companies will adopt strategies that maintain the value of equity in order to deter hostile takeovers.
 Privately held companies may be more willing to force transfers from creditors to equityholders by threatening creditors with bankruptcy.

-Robert A. Taggart, Jr., from Boston College, contended that the recent increase in corporations' leverage at a time when internal funds were plentiful poses a problem for most traditional theories of finance.
+Robert A. Taggart, Jr., from Boston College, contends that the recent increase in corporations' leverage at a time when internal funds were plentiful poses a problem for most traditional theories of finance.
 The surge in debt financing was used to retire outstanding equity, a fact that neither the trade-off theory nor the pecking order theory can explain adequately.
-Although the organizational theory might complement the pecking order theory to explain this change in capital structure, the organizational theory needs further development in order that
+Although the organizational theory might complement the pecking order theory to explain this change in capital structure, the organizational theory needs further development in order that we may understand better how shareholders' valuations can influence managers' behavior.